chelseatroy/gemfinder/README.md

 ## Usage

-If you want to know whether there is a gem available to do what you want to do, just type a few search queries into the terminal.
-This gem will return the names and descriptions of gems that might provide what you want.
+If you want information about a gem, type in "gemfind [GEM NAME]"" and you will see the name, version number, and description of that gem.

 ## Contributing